apache/druid/docs/development/extensions-core/k8s-jobs.md

 `druid.indexer.runner.k8s.podTemplate.{taskType}: /path/to/taskSpecificPodSpec.yaml` where {taskType} is the name of the task type.
 For example, `index_parallel`.

-If you are trying to use the default image's environment variable parsing feature to set runtime properties, you need to add a extra escape underscore when specifying pod templates.
+If you are trying to use the default image's environment variable parsing feature to set runtime properties, you need to add an extra escape underscore when specifying pod templates.
 For example, set the environment variable `druid_indexer_runner_k8s_podTemplate_index__kafka` when you set the runtime property `druid.indexer.runner.k8s.podTemplate.index_kafka`